Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - score at Run Run Run ! is stored at adress 0x010CB-0x010CC and 0x011A4-0x011A5 and modifies the same bytes as Ball.
 I do not understand the unit of this score, it must be a multiple of machine cycle or something related ;
 - bytes 0x010BB and 0x01194 seem to be image counters for pictures taken (it always increments).
 They also modifies 0x010D7-0x10D8 and 0x011B0-0x011B1 (the score checksums) ;
 - bytes 0x010BC and 0x01196 seem to be image counters for picture erased (it always increments).
 They also modifies 0x010D7-0x10D8 and 0x011B0-0x011B1 (the score checksums) ;
+- bytes 0x010C1 and 0x011A9 seem to be image counters for picture printed (it always increments).
+They also modifies 0x010D7-0x10D8 and 0x011B0-0x011B1 (the score checksums) ;
 - bytes 0x011D6 and 0x011D6 repeated at 0x011FA and 0x11FB seem to be a checksum only related to vector state ;
 - Some occurence of these checksums is preceded by the word "Magic" in ascii ;
 - The last byte into an image slot (0xXXFFF) is not related to the image state ;